Last Updated on

 Dove is a perennial favorite brand for soap shoppers, but this Deep Moisture wash might not be for everyone with sensitive skin.
 Most customers do love how soft their skin feels after a bath, though.
 And they say that the bottle with pump gives good value for the money.

-What about a body wash that consists of one hundred percent natural ingredients?
+What about a body wash that consists of high quality ingredients?
 Dr. Bronner’s Pure Castile Liquid Soap line features products with organic components and delicious scents like soothing lavender, peppermint, almond, and citrus.
 Additionally, the soap is based on glycerin, pure water, and coconut, hemp, and olive oils.
 There is nothing artificial about it.

-The Everyone Soap with lavender and aloe is calming to irritated, dry skin.
+The Everyone Soap with lavender and aloe is calming to irritated skin.
 But not only is it a body wash, but it can also serve as a shave cream and shampoo.

 In place of SLS and SLES, this wash contains coco-sulfate which is safer for sensitive skin.
 Moreover, the formula also lacks parabens, synthetic fragrances, and disodium EDTA.

 Neutrogena’s Body Clear Wash contains salicylic acid to exfoliate dead cells and clear out pores.
 While this is one of the gentlest treatments available—much better than abrasive scrubs—it might be too drying for very sensitive skin.
-On the other hand, if you’re prone to body acne, try this wash.
+On the other hand, if you’re prone to zits, try this body acne wash.
 It has a fresh citrus scent and reduces breakouts.

 Olay’s Sensitive Skin unscented wash has been tested by dermatologists and more than 8,000 women a year.
 It’s designed to cleanse dirt and oil while leaving the skin supple.
 However, be aware that “unscented” in this case only means it does not have an odor.
 The label reveals that there is a fragrance which probably exists to disguise smells from the other ingredients.

 The Anti-Blemish Body Wash is best for oily, acne-prone skin because it contains salicylic acid to keep pores clear.
-But it’s also pH-balanced and lacks artificial dyes and drying alcohols.
+But it’s also pH-balanced and lacks artificial dyes and irritating alcohols.

 What if you’re sensitive to water so that showering or bathing is out of the question?
 That’s when you need Remedy Olivamine’s Foaming Cleanser.
 It’s a no-rinse solution that cleanses and moisturizes in one step.